limh0228/GithubTutorial/README.md

-GitHub desktop can also be very useful to make some of the stepes easier.
+GitHub desktop can also be very useful to make some of the steps easier.

 # GitHub Workflows for Beginners